emadsidd/Semantic-Search/README.md

 **Filter Extraction Accuracy:**
 - The FLAN-T5-small model performs well for most queries, accurately extracting filters like price ranges, ratings, and subcategories.
 - Errors occur in edge cases, such as misinterpreting constraints (e.g., maximum vs. minimum ratings), due to limited representation of these cases in the fine-tuning dataset.
-Targeted dataset curation could address these issues.
+Targeted dataset curation can address these issues.

 **Execution Time Performance:**
 - The system achieves execution times between 0.90 to 1.27 seconds, even on a CPU (M1 MacBook Air with 8GB RAM), showcasing its efficiency.
+Significant performance gains can be expected when deployed on GPU-enabled infrastructure.
 - The filter extraction step is the most time-consuming, followed by FAISS search.
-Deployment on GPU-enabled infrastructure could further improve performance, making the system scalable for larger datasets and real-time use cases.
+Optimization could improve execution time.

 ## How to Replicate the Sample Evaluation Results